master-technology/cldump/README.md

 # cldump - Clarion Data Dump
 The Source code for the old Clarion Dump program by Julien Blache

 Copyright 2004-2006,2010 Julien BLACHE <jb@jblache.org>

+- Please do not email the original author for any support, his repos have been down for years.

+## Changes
-This has some minor hacky fixes to deal with quotes in string so that they export correctly in sql.
+- This has a hacky fix to deal with quotes in string so that they export correctly for sql.